emoacht/Wifinian/README.md

 More control over Wi-Fi connections!

-Wifinian is a Windows desktop app to enable user to actively control Wi-Fi connections.
+Wifinian is a Windows desktop tool to enable user to actively control Wi-Fi connections.

 ![Screenshot on Windows 10](Images/Screenshot.png)<br>
 (DPI: 200%)